airalab/robonomics-wiki/docs/en/lightsout-factory-about.md

 ## Project goal
 Provide optimized and fully automated factory manufacturing depending on the specified requirements

+##Factory Components:
+0.1,0.2 - warehouses
+1 (8 pcs) - simple conveyor
+2 (2 pcs) - rotary conveyor
+3.1 (4 pcs), 3.2 - receiving and giving conveyors
+4.1, 4.2, 4.3, 4.4 -  handlers
+4.5 - color recognition block
+5.1, 5.2 - loaders

+##Description of Lightsout Factory Preview
+- Every component moves from right to left
+- Each conveyor has a tactile or light sensor (if the conveyor is initial or final)
+- All handlers (4.X) are different

 ## Requirements:
 - FischerTechink factory